mrlasdt/knowledge_note/notes/AI-engineer/Optimize-model/triton-server.md

   6. Metrics indicating GPU utilization, server throughput, and server latency.
 The metrics are provided in the Prometheus data format.
   7. Model version support

+## Notes for deploy triton and fastAPI

+1. Convert model to tensorrt
+> Tip: Use docker for convert.
+2.

 # Reference